 The project site vicinity includes existing urban development to the west; existing urban development and I-15 to the east; the San Diego River and I-8 to the south; and steep hillsides and residential development to the north of the project site.
 Much of the project site is located within the existing development footprint of SDCCU Stadium.
-Due to the nearby urban areas, highways, and existing stadium, wildlife are not expected to utilize the project site as a wildlife corridor; however, there may be movement of urban adapted wildlife species through the existing area when not being used by people.
+Due to the nearby urban areas, highways, and existing stadium, wildlife are not expected to utilize the developed portions of the project site as a wildlife corridor; however, there may be movement of urban adapted wildlife species through the existing area when not being used by people.

 However, there are three features-Murphy Canyon Creek along the eastern boundary of the project site, the San Diego River which runs east to west along the southern boundary of the project site, and the storm drain outlet channel in the western portion of the project site-which likely support wildlife movement.
 The storm drain outlet channel is not considered a linkage within the area as it does not connect two parcels of native habitat, but is instead a small cul-de-sac feature for species that may use the San Diego River.
-Murphy Canyon Creek, however, does support a linkage function from Murphy Canyon to the San Diego River and would be considered suitable for smaller wildlife species, particularly birds and reptiles, to move in a north and south direction in the region.
+Murphy Canyon Creek, however, does support a linkage function from Murphy Canyon to the San Diego River and would be considered suitable for smaller and medium-sized wildlife species, particularly birds and reptiles, to move in a north and south direction in the region.
 The San Diego River serves as habitat for both migratory birds and year-round birds, as well as foraging habitat, and movement for avian and terrestrial species both up and downstream.
+Other urban-adapted mammals, such as coyotes, bobcats, opossums, raccoons, and rabbits could use both the San Diego River and Murphy Canyon Creek for movement through the area.